A forgotten molecule worth a careful look.

 Why kidney disease is so hard to treat (and where L-carnosine fits).

 To understand why L-carnosine is generating real interest in nephrology research, you have to understand what actually drives CKD progression.
-Kidney disease is not just a filtration problem.
-At the cellular level, it's a chronic accumulation of damage from several overlapping processes.
+Filtration is only the surface of it.
+At the cellular level, kidney disease is a slow accumulation of damage from several overlapping processes.

 - Oxidative stress — free radicals damaging kidney cells faster than the body can repair them.